nyusen/Toggle-Save-For-Email/backend/README.md

 # Email Training Saver Backend

 This is a FastAPI-based backend service that handles saving emails to Azure Blob Storage.
-It's containerized using Docker for easy deployment.
+It's containerized using Docker for easy deployment and uses uv for fast, reliable Python package management.

 ## Prerequisites

 - Docker and Docker Compose
 - Azure Storage Account and Container
+- Python 3.11+ (for local development)

 ## Setup